spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-pool.md

 :::warning

-Ensure you exercise caution when modifying node pools.
+Exercise caution when modifying node pools.
 We recommend creating a [backup](backup-restore/backup-restore.md) before you make a change in the event a configuration change causes an issue.

 :::